DakotaHerold/ADLJam2018/README.md

-# GameJamTemplate
+# Project Lunch Table
-A template Unity 2018.1.2f1 project for Game Jams.
+A game created for the Anti Defamation League game jam, 2018.